muhidabid/twitter_geotag_sentiment_monitor/README.txt

 Given access to proper data with real geotags, this tool can be used to monitor public sentiments about important current topics, politics, influential people etc.

+Note: Current project is tuned to monitoring political tweets in Pakistan.
+You can change the topic to anything you like.

 <-------- HOW TO RUN -------->